 It should be taken into account that with the passage of time the composite may undergo color changes, wear or leaks, and the latter favor the proliferation of bacteria that cause acids that damage the structure of the teeth, as well as the accumulation of food, which in turn can lead to the development of caries and periodontal disease.

 When is a white filling not the best option?

-In very extensive restorations with thin walls that require reinforcement of their structure with inlay/onlay or a crown.
+White composite fillings are not the best option in very extensive restorations with thin walls that require reinforcement of their structure.
+A ceramic inlay/onlay or a crown ma be better.

 In patients who suffer from bruxism (clenching and/or grinding of the upper and lower teeth), which can wear down the restoration and even fracture it.

 In general, white fillings offer good esthetics and when they are well placed and their color is chosen correctly, they can go unnoticed.
-It is also a very conservative treatment since it does not require grinding the tooth for placement.
-But on the other hand they have some disadvantages in terms of durability, strength and esthetics compared to other treatments such as porcelain restorations.
+It is also a very conservative treatment since the only grinding of the tooth that is required to place them is to remove the decayed or weakened tooth.
+On the other hand they have some disadvantages in terms of durability, strength and esthetics compared to other treatments such as porcelain restorations.

 When is it time to go to porcelain?

 Porcelain restorations, whether inlays, onlays or crowns, have several advantages, among which we find: